-(1) The Faculty of Science forms an examination board for the organization of exams and all other tasks not expressly assigned elsewhere by these exam regulations.
-The head of the board of examiners, his/her deputy on the board, the board members, and their deputies are each appointed by the Faculty.
+(1) The Faculty of Science forms an examination board for each of the study programs set out in § 1(1) for the organization of exams and all other tasks not expressly assigned elsewhere by these exam regulations.
+The head of the board of examiners, his/her deputy on the board, the board members and their deputies are each appointed by the Faculty.
 The board of examiners is composed of Faculty members as follows: